Joel Larson: The Merry-Go-Round and others

 Larson then met Emitt Rhodes and formed The Merry-Go-Round in early 1967.
-The Merry-Go-Round performed at the Fantasy Fair and Magic Mountain Music Festival in 1967 on both days of the music festival.
-They closed the show on Saturday June 10 and were the second to the show closer on Sunday June 11.
-This music festival is important because it occurred before The Monterey Pop Festival but did not have a movie to document it for the ages (see List of electronic music festivals).
-Larson also played with The Turtles in the late 60s.
-Starting in 1970, he played with Lee Michaels and helped produce the huge radio hit "Do You Know What I Mean".
+The Merry-Go-Round performed at both days of the Fantasy Fair and Magic Mountain Music Festival in 1967.

+Larson also played with the Turtles in the late 60s.
+Starting in 1970, he played with Lee Michaels and helped produce his radio hit "Do You Know What I Mean".

-Rejoined The Grass Roots
+Rejoining the Grass Roots

-In 1971, Larson rejoined The Grass Roots and played with them through the end of their heyday in 1975.
-He toured nationwide with the group on a heavy schedule in support of Their 16 Greatest Hits, Move Along, Alotta' Mileage and The Grass Roots (Haven Records) albums and associated singles.
+In 1971, Larson rejoined the Grass Roots and played with them through the end of their heyday in 1975.
+He toured nationwide with the group in support of Their 16 Greatest Hits, Move Along, Alotta' Mileage and The Grass Roots (Haven Records) albums and associated singles.
 He also recorded with the group in the studio when returning from the road.
-From 1976 on, he continued to tour performing their hits in support of the group's last greatest hits album titled The ABC Collection until the early eighties.
+From 1976 on, he continued to tour in support of the group's last greatest hits album, The ABC Collection, until the early 1980s.

-Later happenings
+Later work

-In the new wave era, he worked as a dance night promoter in Los Angeles with live broadcasts through radio.
-He then entered into property management and real estate investment while continuing as a musician in Los Angeles playing with members of The Buckinghams and Paul Revere & The Raiders.
+In the new wave era, Larson worked as a dance night promoter in Los Angeles with live radio broadcasts.
+He then entered into property management and real estate investment, while continuing as a musician in Los Angeles playing with members of the Buckinghams and Paul Revere & the Raiders.

-In 2000, Larson started working behind the scenes in the movie and TV entertainment industry as a driver and transportation coordinator.
-He has built a long list of credits which include major motion pictures such as Mission: Impossible III (2006), The Bucket List (2007), Iron Man (2008), I Love You, Man (2009), Iron Man 2 (2010), Thor (2011) and The Avengers (2012).
+In 2000, he started working as a driver and transportation coordinator in the movie and TV industry.
+His credits include Mission: Impossible III (2006), The Bucket List (2007), Iron Man (2008), I Love You, Man (2009), Iron Man 2 (2010), Thor (2011) and The Avengers (2012).
 In television, he has worked for multiple years on the Chuck Lorre hit shows Two and a Half Men, The Big Bang Theory, Mike & Molly and Mom.
-Larson continues as a musician playing live performances with other notable musicians in the Los Angeles area to the present day.
+Larson continues as a musician, playing live with other musicians in the Los Angeles area.